tesycharging/TeslaKit/README.md

 #################
 # License
 This project is licensed under the terms of the MIT license.
-See the LICENSE file.

 This project is in no way affiliated with Tesla Inc. This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.